Programming Languages#

 First incomplete version, in Python#

-must be followed by a name (e.g. the name of the algorithm) and a comma-separated list of input parameters between round brackets.
-For instance, def contains_word(first_word, second_word, bib_entry)
+In Python, we can create a new algorithm by implementing a new function.
+We can introduce a function using the keyword def (which stands for define).
+The keyword def must be followed by a name (e.g. the name of the algorithm) and a comma-separated list of input parameters between round brackets.
+For instance, def contains_word(first_word, second_word, bib_entry) defines the function contains_word, which takes three parameters as input.

-” and all the instructions to execute must be specified in the following lines, as an indented block (preferably using four spaces), as illustrated in Listing 10.
-The name of a function and its parameters cannot contain space characters and must always start with a letter – e.g. this_is_my_parameter
+Each function definition is followed by “:” and all the instructions to execute must be specified in the following lines, as an indented block (preferably using four spaces), as illustrated in Listing 10.
+The name of a function and its parameters cannot contain space characters and must always start with a letter – e.g. this_is_my_parameter is correct, while 1_parameter is not.

 1def contains_word(first_word, second_word, bib_entry):